zaidchibani/Distributed-Systems-Applications/README.md

 - g++ compiler with C++11 support or higher
 - gRPC C++ libraries
 - Protocol Buffers compiler (protoc)

+### For Java:
+- Java 11 or higher
+- Maven 3.6 or higher

 ## 📦 Installation